openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The OP MUST display this purpose in the respective End-User consent screen(s) in order to inform the End-User about the designated use of the data to be transferred or the authorization to be approved.
-If the parameter `purpose` is not present in the request, the OP MAY display a value that was pre-configured for the respective RP.
+If the parameter `purpose` is not present in the request, the OP can display a value that was pre-configured for the respective RP.
 For details on UI localization, see (#purpose).